Trace Gas Orbiter: 2024

+During May 2024 solar storms, Mars Express and TGO were performing radio occultation experiments and managed to measure the response of the Martian atmosphere to the solar storm.
+The two orbiters observed a dramatic increase in electrons in two distinct layers of the atmosphere with a 45% increase in 110 km above surface and a 278% increase in 130 km.

 In 2024, scientists published a global dataset of potential chloride deposits on Mars based on color-infrared observations by TGO's CaSSIS camera.
 They identified 965 chloride deposit candidates with diameters between 300 and 3,000 m, which likely formed by evaporation of shallow ponds of water or brine.